Md-Ishmam-Iqbal/muraasilah-v2/docs.md

 - User must be able to login (Implement proper authentication OAuth or JSON web token)
 - End to end Message encryption for additional security

+## Other requirements

 - Data validation on both FE and BE
 - Dockerize the app
+- Automated Testing to ensure quality and maintainability

 ## FE

 - React
 - Tailiwind CSS
 - React router for routing
+- Formik for forms, YUP for FE validation

 #### FE components

 - Sidebar/Navbar for navigating
 - Routes:
-  - Dashboard where all past chats is displayed
+  - Dashboard where all past chats are displayed
-  - Chat page with certain individual if clicked on their profile
+  - Chat with another user if clicked on their profile
-- Formik for forms, YUP for FE validation

 ## BE

 - Websockets with NodeJs (socket.io)
-- Express for server
+- Express
 - Testing for api

 ## DB